Becoming a Member of STEP

 (c) Essay Route.

 For any questions concerning membership of STEP Ireland, please contact the Membership Secretary.
 Further information can also be found here.
 Further information on the STEP membership categories can be found here.

 (a) The Exam Route

 All course participants will automatically become Affiliate members of STEP for the duration of their studies.
-On successful completion of the course, graduates can upgrade to Full membership depending on the criteria below.
+On successful completion of the course, graduates can upgrade to full membership depending on the criteria below.